Travel Kuoni

 Machangulo Beach Lodge is surrounded by pristine beaches, turquoise channels and bays and beautiful offshore islands such as Inhaca Island, which is known for its snorkelling and there’s good humpback whale-watching opportunities between June and September.

-Machangulo Beach Lodge is surrounded by pristine beaches, turquoise channels and bays and beautiful offshore islands.
 From the lodge you can see Inhaca Island, which is known for its snorkelling and village.
 To reach the village it’s a 25-minute boat ride from to the jetty.
 The lodge will call ahead to the Inhaca Lighthouse to arrange for you to climb to the top for amazing views over the Machangulo peninsula.
 You can sometimes see whales from the top and there’s good humpback whale-watching opportunities between June and September.

 There are plenty of shops, a small market and lunch in the village at Lucas’s offers a seafood platter with juicy crayfish, prawns and calamari, or the local piri-piri chicken.
 There’s time for a little bit of shopping and a visit to the marine-biology research station and its small museum which has some amazing specimens.

 If you like snorkelling, the island’s main appeal is the marine reserve and the colourful reefs off the west coast.
 You can access the reserve from the beach, where you’ll see plenty of fish, including many types of angelfish.
-For coral, you’ll head out into the blue where you can jump into the warm Indian Ocean from the boat.\
+For coral, you’ll head out into the blue where you can jump into the warm Indian Ocean from the boat.

 Read more